bradenmacdonald/s3-lite-client/README.md

 # deno-s3-lite-client

 This is a lightweight S3 client for Deno, designed to offer all the key features you may need, with no dependencies outside of the Deno standard library.
+It does not use any Deno-specific features, so it should work with any modern JavaScript runtime that supports the `fetch` API and URL imports.

 This client is 100% MIT licensed, and is derived from the excellent [MinIO JavaScript Client](https://github.com/minio/minio-js).